--Trade in Spur- SHOOTING AT MCCALLEY Roby, June 11.-John McClung Loan rates 5 1-2 per cent. -N. E. early last night at McCauley.
-14 Stamford this morning stated that who placed him under appearance bond of \$3,000, which was readily The cause of the shooting is not FOUND DEAD Sunday morning W. R. (Uncle to mourn his going.
-One son, Tom, lives in Post and lived with his father.
+-Trade in Spur- SHOOTING AT McCAULI The collar that Mr. Smith wore Porter, Sec-Treas.
+J. N. F. L. A. 35tf miles east of here.
+A message from Stamford this morning stated that who placed him under appearance bond of \$3,000, which was readily N. Haney handed us two big cart- Bill) Seymour was found dead in wheels, resquesting that his subscrip- his bed.
+Heart trouble supposed to to mourn his going.
+One son, Tom.

 He was buried in Terrace Cemetery.
-We extend our sympathies .--Post City Post. ---Trade in Spur- ---Trade in Spur-Luther Jones, was up the first of Kent county.
+We extend our sympathies .--Post City Post. ---Trade in Spur-Try the special dinner at the High -Trade in Spur-Luther Jones, was up the first of Kent county.
 John Sampson was althe week from his ranch near Claireso in this race, but has withdrawn. mont.
-He reports everything now in -Trade in Spurday attending the regular monthly meeting of stockholders of the Bry- ---Trade in Spur---Shorty Reynolds, was in Spur Mon day from his home in Dickens. -Trade in Spur-When in town try a red bot chilli C. D. Copeland, was in this week, his farm.
-Should cotton bring as much as twenty cents, which we ex- Trade in Spur- In speculating on the political situa tion of Dickens county, it now appears that a single primary will de-Jim Walker, was attending to busi finitely settle the question of county nominees in all offices except possibly that of public weigher of the Spur Seed Spanish Peanuts to sell at precinct.
+He reports everything now in -Trade in Spurday attending the regular monthly meeting of stockholders of the Bry- -Trade in Spur-Shorty Reynolds, was in Spur Mon day from his home in Dickens. -Trade in Spur-When in town try a red hot chilli -Trade in Spur- C. D. Copeland, was in this week, no doubt is today the best informed ing six hundered bales of cotton on man in the county as to historical his farm.
+Should cotton bring as I have a registered Percheron facts, progress and official records. much as twenty cents, which we ex-When one wants legal, authoritative pecti it will, this one crop will reofficers last Sunday and have set the place one and a half miles north of information about Dickens county, present a neat sum of money and first and 3rd.
+Sunday evenings for Gilpin. \$10.00 to insure colt.-Also he is always referred to B. G. Wors- \Trade in Spur--- J. C. Weir, of four miles east of In speculating on the political situa tion of Dickens county, it now appears that a single primary will de-Jim Walker, was attending to busi finitely settle the question of county nominees in all offices except possibly that of public weigher of the Spur Seed Spanish Peanuts to sell at precinct.
 The campaign is now be-\$1.00 per bushel.
 See sample at ginning to warm up and most every Texas Spur office. -J. E. Sparks.
 4t voter is determining how he will vote.

-HEADED FOR THAT CABINET SHOP And Bound to See Earl Vernon at P. H. Miller Lumber Yard He can make or varnish and upholster just what I want.
+HEADED FOR THAT CAB SHOP

+And Bound to See \P. H. Miller Lux

+He can make